 Use technology to reduce subjectivityTechnology can be a great way to reduce subjectivity and bias in decision-making.
 By automatically tracking employee performance data, managers can quickly identify any patterns or trends that might indicate an issue.
 Managers can then use this information to create better training guidelines or adjust expectations accordingly.

 Increase frequency of reviewsAnother way to reduce the recency bias effect is to increase the frequency of reviews.
 This will give you an opportunity to revisit past performances and make corrections where necessary.
 By doing this, you can ensure that you consider the relevant facts and do not overlook an outstanding share of information.

 ConclusionOverall, the recency bias effect is a tendency for people to take more sweeping and less specific actions in light of new information.
 By understanding how this bias works and implementing strategies that can counteract it, you can foster a more objective decision-making process overall.
 Thanks for reading!
 In this blog post, we have discussed the recency bias effect and how it can impact your decision-making.
 After reading this, you will be better equipped to overcome bias and make better decisions in various fields.
-So, stay tuned, and we’ll discuss ways to be a better manager and leader in our subsequent blog posts!
+So, stay tuned to Risely, and we’ll discuss ways to be a better manager and leader in our subsequent blog posts!

 Learn assertive communication to get your expectations understood clearly.

 Download the free assertive communication toolkit to start practicing assertive communication every day.

 What causes the recency bias?

 The recency bias happens because recent events are in the fresh memory of people while others might be missed.
 As result, the recent events outweigh the rest in decision-making.